Rjmoodie/yardpass-upgrade/YARDPASS_ARCHITECTURE.md

 ## Executive Summary

-YardPass is a mobile-first event ticketing and social platform built with React + Capacitor for cross-platform deployment (iOS, Android, Web).
+Liventix is a mobile-first event ticketing and social platform built with React + Capacitor for cross-platform deployment (iOS, Android, Web).
 The backend is powered by Supabase (PostgreSQL + Edge Functions) with Stripe for payments.

 ---